GameServersHub-LLC/Knowledgebase/docs/path-of-titans/setup/path-of-titans-webhook-config.md

 This records when a player leaves a group within the game.

+### PlayerPurchase

+Called when a player purchases/upgrades a skin and when an ability is purchased.
+Depending on the purchase, different fields are sent.

 ### ServerRestart

 This logs instances of the server being restarted.

-### ServerRestartCountdownThis
+### ServerRestartCountdown

-tracks the countdown leading up to a server restart.
+This tracks the countdown leading up to a server restart.

 ### ServerModerate

 This logs actions taken by server moderators, such as muting or banning players.

+### ServerError

+This logs errors encountered by the server.

 ### AdminSpectate